 As we see below, the network performs well on first two sentences, but makes mistakes on numbers and dates in the third sentence and produce an unreadable translation on the fourth.
 The mistake on numbers and dates is particularly interesting, because we started our system with cross-lingual embedding of these words.
 It also makes sense if we think more carefully.
 With little context at hand, the network can never tell the difference between أكتوبر (Arabic October) and مايو (Arabic May).
 However, if we have character-level information, we can tell from their corresponding Romanized form--uktūbar and māyū--the system may be better translating them.

 In the End

-Finally, I would like to thank 十一点半 for his article about ancient character deciphering.
+Finally, I would like to thank 十一点半 for his article about ancient character deciphering that inspired this blogpost.
 He also talks about the deciphering of Linear B and Mayan writing systems.
 Check it out if you're interested!